Genivia/ugrep/README.md

 `.gitignore`.
 To do so we use `--exclude-from` to specify a file containing glob patterns to match files and directories we want to ignore:

-    ugrep -R -tc++ --color --exclude-from='.gitignore' -f c++/defines .
+    ugrep -R -tc++ --color --no-hidden --exclude-from='.gitignore' -f c++/defines .

-This searches C++ files (`-tc++`) in the current directory (`.`) for `#define` lines (`-f c++/defines`), while skipping files and directories declared in `.gitignore` such as `config.h`.
-If you find this too long to type then define an alias, such as:
+This searches C++ files (`-tc++`) in the current directory (`.`) for `#define` lines (`-f c++/defines`), while skipping files and directories declared in `.gitignore` such as `config.h` and skipping hidden files.
+If you find this too long to type then define an alias to search GitHub directories:

-    alias ugi = '-R --color --exclude-from=.gitignore'
+    alias ugi = '-R --color --no-hidden --exclude-from=.gitignore' ugi -tc++ -f c++/defines .

+To list all files in a GitHub project directory that are not ignored by the `.gitignore` file and are not hidden:

-    ugi -tc++ -f c++/defines .
+    ugi -l '' .

+Where `-l` (files with matches) lists the files specified in `.gitignore` matched by the empty pattern `''`, which is typically used to match any non-empty file (non-zero-length file, as per POSIX.1 grep standard).

 To highlight matches when pushed through a chain of pipes we should use `--color=always`:

-    ugrep -R -tc++ --color=always --exclude-from='.gitignore' -f c++/defines . | ugrep -w 'FOO.*'
+    ugi --color=always -tc++ -f c++/defines . | ugrep -w 'FOO.*'

 This returns a color-highlighted list of all `#define FOO...` macros in our C++ project in the current directory, skipping files defined in `.gitignore`.

-To list all files in a GitHub project directory that are not ignored by the `.gitignore` file located in the current directory:

-    ugrep -R -l '' --exclude-from='.gitignore' .

-Where `-l` (files with matches) lists the files specified in `.gitignore` matched by the empty pattern `''`, which is typically used to match any non-empty file (non-zero-length file, as per POSIX.1 grep standard).

 Note that the complement of `--exclude` is not `--include`, so we cannot reliably list the files that are ignored with `--include-from='.gitignore'`.